-- b.
+b.
 Plugging Notice.
 Seismic contractors shall give the Department at least twenty-four (24) hours advance notice of shothole plugging operations, provided that notice of plugging operations planned for Sunday or Monday may be given on the previous Friday.
+(3-18-22)

-(3-18-22) - O8.
-Client-Contractor Responsibility.
-The client company may be held responsible along with the seismic contractor for conducting the operation in compliance with the Commission's rules and orders, the Department's orders, and the Act for the seismic contractor's failure to comply with such these rules, statutes the Act, and orders of the Commission or the Department.
-The hats used in the plugging of seismic holes-shall must be imprinted with the name of the contractor responsible for the plugging of the hole.
+08. Client-Contractor Responsibility.
+The client company may be held responsible along with the seismic contractor for conducting the operation in compliance with the Commission's rules and orders, the Department's orders, and the Aet for the seismic contractor's failure to comply with such these rules, statutes the Act, and orders of the Commission or the Department.
+The hats used in the plugging of seismic holes shall must be imprinted with the name of the contractor responsible for the plugging of the hole.
+(3-18-22)()

-(3-18-22)() - 09.
-Plugging.
-Unless the seismic contractor can prove to the satisfaction of the Department that another method will provide better protection to ground water and long-term land stability, seismic shothole operations-shall must be conducted in the following manner as follows: (3-18-22)() - a.
-When water is used in conjunction with the drilling of seismic shotholes and artesian flow is not encountered at the surface, seismic holes are to be filled with a high grade bentonite/water slurry mixture.
-Said The slurry shall must have a density that is at least four percent (4%) greater than the density of fresh water and; said slurry shall also have a Marsh funnel viscosity of at least sixty (60) seconds per quart.
-Density and viscosity are to be measured prior to adding cuttings to the slurry.
-Cuttings not added to the slurry are to be disposed of in accordance with per Paragraph 100.09.f. of this rule.
-Any other suitable plugging material commonly used in the industry may be substituted for the bentonite/water slurry as long as if the physical characteristics of said substitute are at least comparable to those of the bentonite/water slurry.
-Between November 1 and May 1, coarse ground bentonite approved by the Department shall must be used as a plugging material. - b.
+09. Plugging.
+Unless the seismic contractor can prove to the satisfaction of the Department that another method will provide better protection to ground water and long-term land stability, seismic shothole operations-shall must be conducted in the following manner as follows: (3-18-22)()

+b.
 The hole will be filled with the slurry from the bottom up to a depth of three (3) feet (three (3) feet below ground level).
-A nonmetallic plug will be set at this depth of three (3) feet, and the remaining hole will be filled and tamped to the surface with cuttings and native soil. - c.
-When drilling with air and nonartesian water is encountered, the hole shall be plugged with the slurry mixture, or coarse ground bentonite, as specified in Paragraph 100.09.a., supra. - d.
+A nonmetallic plug will be set at this depth of three (3) feet, and the remaining hole will be filled and tamped to the surface with cuttings and native soil.
+(3-18-22)( c.
+When drilling with air and nonartesian water is encountered, the hole shall be plugged with the slurry mixture, or coarse ground bentonite, as specified in Paragraph 100.09.a., supra.
+(3-18-22)( d.
 When drilling with air only and in completely dry holes, plugging may be accomplished by returning the cuttings to the hole, tamping the returned cuttings to the above-referenced depth of three (3) feet below ground level, and setting the pPermaplug topped with more cuttings and soil as per Paragraph 100.09.b. above.
 A small mound will be left over the hole for settling allowance.
-Auger holes twenty (20) feet or less in depth may be plugged in this same manner. - e.
-The foregoing sSeismic holes shall be properly plugged and abandoned as soon as practical after the shot has been fired; however, a shot hole shall and may not be left unplugged for more than thirty (30) days without written approval of the Department. - f.
-Any slurry, drilling fluid, or cuttings-which are deposited on the surface around the seismic hole will be raked or otherwise spread out to at least within one (1) inch of the surface, so that the growth of the natural grasses or foliage will not be impaired.
+Auger holes twenty (20) feet or less in depth may be plugged in this same manner.
+(3-18-22)( e.
+The foregoing sSeismic holes shall be properly plugged and abandoned as soon as practical after the shot has been fired; however, a shot hole shall and may not be left unplugged for more than thirty (30) days without written approval of the Department.
+(3-18-22)( f.
+Any slurry, drilling fluid, or cuttings-which are deposited on the surface around the seismic hole will be raked or otherwise spread out to at least within one (1) inch of the surface, so that the growth of the natural grasses or foliage will not be impaired. $(3 \ 18 \ 22)($ g.

-(3 18 22)() - g.
 The requirements of Paragraphs 100.09.a. through 100.09.f. of this rule may be modified by any reasonable written agreement between the seismic company and the surface owner.
 (3-18-22)